Cutbert1/Eco-Shop/README.md

 ![facebook5](/static/images/readme_images/features_images/facebook5.jpg)
 ### Newsletter signup form for the purposes of digital marketing.
-Create an account with Mailchimp and complete the details requires eg. Business email address and Business address for compliance.
+Create an account with Mailchimp and complete the details required e.g. Business email address and Business address for compliance.
 On the dashboard select Campaign, Signup form and then embedded form.
-Give the form a tittle and select the feeds you want the user see and use.
+Give the form a title and select the feeds you want the user see and use.

-A simple subscription form was created to enable interested users subscribe using mailchimp.
+A simple subscription form was created to enable interested users subscribe using Mailchimp.
 Only email field was used to make it easy and quick for users to subscribe.

 ![email-marketing](/static/images/readme_images/features_images/email-marketing.jpg)
 ## Manual Testing